-HM Treasury Ministers set the DMO's strategic objectives, which are published in the DMO's Business Plan and its Framework Document1.
+HM Treasury Ministers set the DMO's strategic objectives, which are published in the DMO's Business Plan and its Framework Document.
 The current 12 strategic objectives are:

-- 1. To meet the annual remit set by Treasury Ministers for the sale and purchase of gilts, with high regard to long term cost minimisation, taking account of risk. - 2.
-To offset, through its market operations, the expected outturn cash flow into or out of the National Loans Fund (NLF), on every business day, and in a cost-effective manner with due regard for credit risk management. - 3.
+- 1. To meet the annual remit set by Treasury Ministers for the sale and purchase of gilts, with high regard to long-term cost minimisationtaking account of risk. - 2.
+To offset, through its market operations, the expected outturn cash flow into or out of the National Loans Fund (NLF), on every business day; and in a cost-effective manner, taking account of risk. - 3.
 To manage effectively, in accordance with objectives set by Treasury Ministers, any assets held on the Debt Management Account. - 4.
 To advise Ministers on setting the remit to meet the Government's objectives under 1-3 above; and to report to Ministers on the DMO's performance against its remit, objectives and targets. - 5.
-To develop policy on and promote advances in new instruments, issuance techniques and structural changes to the debt and Treasury bill markets that may help to enhance the efficiency and lower the cost of debt and cash management, liaising as appropriate with the relevant bodies; to keep abreast of developments in debt and cash management policy and practice; and to provide policy advice to Treasury Ministers and officials accordingly. - 6.
+To develop policy on, and promote advances in, new instruments, issuance techniques and structural changes to the debt and Treasury bill markets that may help to enhance the efficiency and lower the cost of debt and cash management, liaising as appropriate with the relevant bodies; to keep abreast of developments in debt and cash management policy and practice; and to provide policy advice to Treasury Ministers and officials accordingly. - 6.
 To conduct its market operations, liaising as necessary with the relevant bodies, with a view to maintaining or promoting an orderly, efficient and liquid market for gilts. - 7.
-To provide, including in liaison with the Bank of England and CRESTCo, a high quality and efficient service to investors in Government debt, and to deal fairly and professionally with market participants in the gilt and money markets, consistent with achieving low cost issuance and an efficient market. - 8.
+To provide, including in liaison with the Bank of England and CRESTCo, a high quality and efficient service to investors in Government debt, and to deal fairly and professionally with market participants in the gilts and money markets, consistent with achieving low cost issuance and an efficient market. - 8.
 To contribute to the Treasury's work on the development of the strategy for managing the Government's financial assets and liabilities. - 9.
-To make information publicly available on the debt and Treasury bill markets and DMO policies where that contributes through openness and predictability to efficient markets and lower costs of issuance.
+To make information publicly available on the debt and Treasury bill markets and DMO policies where that contributes through openness and predictability to efficient markets and lower costs of issuance. - 10.
+To contribute to the Government's wider objectives for financial cost-effectiveness and risk reduction, including by developing partnerships with other parts of the public sector and by providing advice and expertise to other Government departments (and other governments) as required.